-- 1. Do I smoke within 30 minutes of getting up in the morning? - 2.
-Do I live with a smoker? - 3.
-Am I ready to quit smoking within the next two weeks?
-Today?
+1. Do I smoke within 30 minutes of getting up in the morning?

-Smoking within 30 minutes of getting up suggests a strong physical addiction to tobacco.
+Smoking within 30 minutes of getting up suggests a strong

-This means using medications can help you be successful at quitting.
-It is okay to use medication to help you move through the cravings and irritability you will experience when you choose to stop using tobacco.
+This means using medications can help you be successful at

-Living with a person who smokes is a challenge.
-Tobacco dependency never completely goes away.
-Whenever you see someone with cigarettes there is an extra temptation to smoke.
-You don't hurt anyone by asking the person to smoke outside or even quit with you.
+quitting.
+It is okay to use medication to help you move through the cravings and irritability you will experience when you choose see someone with cigarettes there is an extra temptation to smoke.
+You don't hurt anyone by asking the person to you live with another person who smokes, talk with them smoke outside or even quit with you.